malkato/malkato.github.io/_posts/2025-01-25-Cryptographic-Fails.md

 Forge an essentially unsigned JWT token that impersonates the (non-existing) user jwtn3d@juice-sh.op.
 “JWT is a way to determine authorization between a user and a web server, without the web server needing to keep track of sessions.”, (Hacker Bartender, 2021).
-Another way to au- thenticate the client with the server.
+Another way to authenticate the client with the server.

 ***Vulnerability:*** Target supports none-algorithm.